n3xus6/multilayer-perceptron/README.md

 ![learning_rate](./readme_files/9.png)

+Note that the logistic activation function is used here.

 ## Hyperparameters

 So now we know how a multilayer perceptron works.
 But there are also some parameters we have to define from outside: